dylan-lang/binary-data/documentation/source/index.rst

 the defstorage system available as part of the `Genera Common Lisp operating system
 <http://en.wikipedia.org/wiki/Genera_%28operating_system%29>`_ and the
-swiss-army knife for network frames `scapy
+swiss-army knife for interactive packet manipulation `scapy
 <http://bb.secdev.org/scapy/wiki/Home>`__.

 A large body of implemented binary data formats using this library can